Linux Kernel Architecture: Core Subsystems Deep Dive

 Kernel Modules

-Extend kernel functionality without recompilation:
+Extend kernel without recompiling:

-# List loaded modules lsmod # Load module insmod module.ko modprobe module_name # Remove module rmmod module_name # Module information modinfo module.ko
+# List loaded modules lsmod | less # Load module insmod /path/to/module.ko # Low-level modprobe module_name # Handles dependencies # Remove module rmmod module_name modprobe -r module_name # Module information modinfo ext4 # Show module details lsmod | grep nvidia # Check if loaded

-Performance and Debugging
+Performance & Debugging

 Kernel Tracing